wardle/hermes/README.md

 Previously, I implemented SNOMED CT within an EPR.
 Later I realised how important it was to build it as a separate module;
 I created terminology servers in java, and then later in golang;
 `hermes` is written in clojure.
-While I support the provision
-of a national terminology server for convenience, I think it's important to recognise that it is the *data* that matters most.
+In the UK,  the different health services in England and Wales have procured a national terminology server.
+While I support the provision of a national terminology server for convenience, I think it's important to recognise that it is the *data* that matters most.
 We need to cooperate and collaborate on semantic interoperability, but the software services that make use of those